 Sassari province offers the tourist the Spanish flavor of Alghero, the hustle and bustle of the university town of Sassari, and the striking town of Castelsardo, with a medieval castle, the elephant rock which really looks like an elephant, and prehistoric tombs called the Domus di Janas, witches houses.
-The Nuragic complex of Santu Antine is one of the more famous on the island.
+The Nuragic complex of “Santu Antine with the nearby Necropolis of Sant Andrea Priu is one of the more famous sites on the island.

 The northeastern part of Sassari province you see on the map used to be called the Olbia Tempio Province.
 In 1962, the Arab Prince Aga Khan IV created the ‘Costa Smeralda Consortium’ and made the beer along the Costa Smeralda very, very expensive.
 Many ferries come in through the port of Olbia.

 Getting to Sardinia